car251290/React-NewPortfolio/README.md

 ### Netlify DNS
 Add a domain
 You can add a domain to Netlify DNS by registering a new domain or by delegating an existing domain from another registrar.
 At Netlify  React in production and are familiar with the challenges in deploying it to production as well.

-# Collect form submissions
-Netlify supports automatic collection of form submissions for any HTML form on your site, with no database required.
-Trigger an email, slack notification, or webhook with each form submission.